 The UW Sports Medicine Fellowship is ideally positioned to provide the fellow with a well-balanced training experience, which combines excellent primary care sports training with several notable highlights:

-- Faculty Leadership:: Our faculty include two past Presidents of AMSSM , work with Team USA Track and Field, USA Swimming and Diving, serve as team physicians for UW athletics and the Seattle Seahawks, and are actively involved in national research initiatives.
+- Faculty Leadership:: Our faculty include two past Presidents of AMSSM , work with Team USA Track and Field, USA Swimming and Diving, and USA Nordic and Paralympic Sport, serve as team physicians UW Husky athletics, the Reign FC, and the Seattle Seahawks, and are actively involved in national research initiatives.
 They are leaders in the field of sports medicine and are excellent mentors to fellows looking to develop skills in both academic and community sports medicine.
 Under their tutelage, the fellow will become an integral team member of the UW athletic healthcare team and gain confidence in managing the medical problems of the elite athlete.

-- Core Training: By the completion of fellowship training, the fellow will be proficient in such areas as musculoskeletal physical assessment, joint injection, casting and splinting, cardiopulmonary exercise testing, cardiac stress testing, caring for the elite athlete, psychosocial assessment of athletes, team approach to musculoskeletal care, coordinating mass event coverage, and musculoskeletal ultrasound.
-Please visit our curriculum page to review the fellowship curriculum.
+- Core Training: By the completion of fellowship training, the fellow will be proficient in such areas as musculoskeletal physical assessment, joint injection, casting and splinting, cardiopulmonary exercise testing, cardiac stress testing, caring for the elite athlete, psychosocial assessment of athletes, team approach to musculoskeletal care, coordinating mass event coverage, and both diagnostic and procedural musculoskeletal ultrasound.
+Our fellows gain robust experiences in autologous growth factor therapy (PRP, ABI), peripheral nerve hydrodissection, and percutaneous tenotomy (Tenex).

 - Research: Our program emphasizes research in its curriculum.
-Current studies include the assessment of prevention of sudden cardiac arrest in athletes, injury rates in youth sports, and assessment of baseline concussion testing.
-The fellow is expected to become involved in a research project in his/her year with the fellowship.
-This project will be supervised by one or more faculty mentor, who provides guidance, leadership, and advice.
-There is an option for the fellow to develop an individualized research study or work with a faculty member on ongoing research endeavors.
+Current studies include the assessment of prevention of sudden cardiac arrest in athletes, injury rates in youth sports, athlete mental health, and concussion assessment and crare.
+Each fellow is expected to become involved in a research project AND a quality improvement project during the fellowship year.
+This project will be supervised by one or more faculty mentors, who provides guidance, leadership, and advice.
 The UW Sports Medicine Fellowship is one of the nation’s best funded research fellowships, and research is an integral part of fellowship training here.

-- Speaker Development: Lecture opportunities for the fellow are numerous.
-The fellow coordinates monthly journal clubs on recent articles in the literature.
+- Speaker Development: Lecture opportunities are plentiful.
+Our fellows coordinate monthly journal clubs on recent articles in the literature.
 The fellow is expected to lecture to primary care sports medicine faculty, orthopedic sports medicine faculty, sports physiatry faculty, UW trainers and medical staff biannually at a UWMC Sports Academic Conference.
 Fellows have frequently presented their interesting cases at the AMSSM national meeting.
 There are also opportunities to present topics of research or academic focus at a variety of local and national CME conferences.
-The fellow is also expected to give talks to medical students at the UW School of medicine and to residents as part of the University of Washington Family Medicine Residency Curriculum.
+Our fellows teach medical students at the UW School of Medicine, participating in gross anatomy lab and living anatomy teaching sessions.
+Fellows also teach in the the University of Washington Family Medicine Residency Curriculum and during quarterly Seattle Children’s Hospital Orthopedic Symposia.

-- Mass Event Coverage: The UW sports medicine fellow also will serve as an associate medical director for the Seattle Marathon as well as having the opportunity to participate in the coverage of several other mass events such as the Seattle Rock n Roll Marathon and Seafair.
+- Mass Event Coverage: UW Sports Medicine Fellows serve as associate medical director for the Seattle Marathon as well as having the opportunity to participate in the coverage of several other mass events such as the Seattle Rock n Roll Marathon.

 - Musculoskeletal Ultrasound: The UW Fellowship provides extensive experience in musculoskeletal ultrasound and has been teaching MSK US as part of the curriculum since 2008.
 Most of the faculty is highly skilled in use of ultrasound for diagnostic purposes as well as for procedural guidance.
 In addition to training with our faculty the Fellow will work with Radiologist and Rheumatologists highly skilled at musculoskeletal ultrasound.